neonr-0/SoulMeter/README.md

 ![example](example.png)

 Starting from version 1.4.0.0 there are auto-detection mechanism to find right version of game, on first launch it can take a while before DPS meter started to work.
-You can **manually** change it in settings or use a **static** with latests version of DPS meter.
+You can **manually** change it in settings or use a **static** with latest version of DPS meter.

 ![example](settings_auto.png)